Green Leafy Vegetables Health Benefits

 Now the vital question is about how we maintain this healthy diet with green leafy vegetables?
 Let us look and see how we can get leafy vegetables into our diet and think beyond kale and spinach!

-Here are my green vegetables list to mull over:
+Here is my green vegetables list to mull over:

 Seaweed is green too and leafy as well!
 They are available in various sizes of dehydrated packs at the health food stores.
 Sarah (my friend) told me about the great benefits of seaweeds as the alternative for green vegetables and I simply loved the idea.
 She generally uses to crumble up handful seaweed in a tortilla that is already filled with hummus.